-To provide for the privatization of the United States Postal Service, introduced October 28, 2002.
-This bill, co-sponsored by Representative Rohrabacher, is identical to H.R.
+To provide for the privatization of the Postal Service, introduced October 28, 2002.
+The bill, co-sponsored by Representative Rohrabacher, was identical to H.R.
 2589 in the 106th Congress.
-It would transfer USPS to a new private corporation, owned by its employees.
-It would require the President to appoint a commission, within 60 days, to submit a transfer plan to Congress for approval.
+It would transfer USPS to a new private corporation, owned by its employees, and require the President to appoint a commission to submit a transfer plan to Congress.